Brief

 Khan Tengri (7010m,

-with a Russian group, all acquiring the title of
+with a Russian group from IMC, all acquiring their titles of

 'Snow Leopard'